quorten/quorten-blog1/_posts/2020-07-02-actual-wxp-vm.md

 20200702/https://www.youtube.com/watch?v=Ck0GBCzK5mc
 20200702/https://www.reddit.com/r/virtualbox/comments/eiyjla/cant_install_direct3d_on_windows_xp_guest/

+Another big bummer is that the QXL display drivers do not expose a 256-color mode, so you will not be able to play some old 256-color games on QEMU, even when they normally work just fine on vintage physical hardware running Windows XP.
+However, interestingly low-color depth MS-DOS software works just fine under NTVDM.
+Purportedly another alternative would be to eliminate.
+Also, you can get 256-color mode back... but only in older versions of QEMU.
+Set the video card type to Cirrus and you'll be able to put the display into 256-color mode!
+Also, this provides a partial workaround that allows some old Direct3D 5 software to work, but still lots of other Direct3D software refuses to cooperate.

+One problem consistent with both Windows XP's default VGA driver the QXL driver, and by extension, the Cirrus driver (based off of VGA driver), is that switching to MS-DOS full-screen text console mode is buggy.
+You'll get weird double-character print and missing character issues.
+But, there is a workaround.
+I have been able to start a VGA mode MS-DOS program like one of the DJGPP GRX demo programs, then exit.
+You'll come back to a full-screen text console, and it won't be buggy!
+Also, regardless of this workaround, MS-DOS `edit` is not buggy in display modes.
+Why does all of this happen like that?
+I do not know.

+Another big bummer with video, consistent with my Windows 98 video woes in QEMU, is that MS-DOS Doom game engine video rendering is despicably slow, and vertical retrace synchronization is not correctly implemented, functionally it happens at a time interval of zero.
+So this means that all software that relies of timer ticks clocked by `vsync` will not work correctly.
+For PC games relying on `vsync` timer ticks, the vertical refresh rate should be around 60 Hz for reasonable gameplay.

 Here's a nice cumulative Windows XP updates pack put together by hobbyists, switch on and off what you do and don't want.

 20200702/https://retrosystemsrevival.blogspot.com/2019/12/unofficial-cumulative-windows-xp-update.html

+Finally, another "gotcha" from my testing, though this doesn't strictly apply to Windows XP, but rather old software developed with oversight of new large-capacity disks.
+One particular software game I use, Orly's Draw-a-Story, will refuse to start on Windows XP for two reasons.
+First of all, it uses load-time DLL bindings to `winspool.dll`, this can bee easily fixed by putting a dummy stub in the directory and the software will use the alternative API path for connecting to Windows print services.

+The second issue is that sometimes, depenending on your specific disk capacity and free space, it will complain that you need at least 5 MB of free disk space to be able to run the software.
+But you have _gigabytes_ of free space, what gives?
+Surely, this has to do with peculiarities of using the 32-bit API function `GetDiskFreeSpace()`.
+Try decreasing your disk free space by adding one or two gigabytes of random filler data, and this shoild solve the problem, allowing you to start up the software!